About Network / IP Cameras

 - Microphone – If you want to record sound for your live stream, pick a camera with a built in microphone.
 It can make the viewing experience more interesting.

-2. Ensure your internet connection can handle streaming
+Ensure your internet connection can handle live streaming with network cameras

 One of the most important aspects of streaming is having a powerful and stable internet connection.
 This is why you should definitely check your internet upload speed before starting your stream.
 The recommended upload speed for HD live videos is between 3 and 5 Mbps, but your top speed should be well over that.